BawdyAnarchist/quBSD/docs/Future_Development.md

 qb-edit

-change all the .msg files so that multi-line messages have indentation

 ### Import things in the code as I overhaul that still need addressed
 exec.postart
   - "hacky exception to schg due to resolv and resolvconf"